 Increasing the Body of Knowledge for Cross-Jurisdictional Sharing in Public Health: Small Grants Program

-- Addressing social determinants of health through CJS
+- Advancing health equity through a CJS arrangement

 - Measuring the impact of a specific CJS arrangement

 Eligible applicants in the United States or its

 - State and local government public health agencies